 Mission, vision and values statements serve as the foundation for an organization’s strategic plan.
 They convey the purpose, direction and underlying values of an organization.
 When developed and implemented in a thoughtful and deliberate manner, these statements can serve as powerful tools that provide organizations with meaningful guidance, especially under times of rapid change.
 Consequently, taking the time to craft relevant mission, vision and value statements should be carefully considered.

-An organization’s mission statement defines the organization’s purpose or reason for being.
-It guides the day-to-day operations of the organization, communicates to external stakeholders what the organization is doing and motivates employees toward a common near-to-medium term goal.
-In short, the mission statement provides a picture of who the company is and what the company does.
+The mission statement defines an organization’s purpose or reason for being.
+It guides the day-to-day operations of the organization, communicates to external stakeholders the core solutions the organization provides in society and motivates employees toward a common near-to-medium term goal.
+In short, the mission statement paints a picture of who the company is and what the company does.

-A good mission statement should only focus on what is most important.
+A good mission statement should only focus on what is most important to the organization.
 It should be brief, clear, informative, simple and direct.
 It should avoid elaborate language, clichés and generalizations, and it should emphasize outcomes and the people the organization is serving.

 When writing a mission statement, consider the following questions:

 The vision statement describes the future of the organization.
 It reveals what the company aspires to be or hopes to achieve in the long-term.
 The vision statement is inspirational and motivational but also provides direction, mapping out where the organization is headed.
 In this regard, it serves as a guide for choosing current and future courses of action.

 An effective vision statement should be concise, unambiguous, futuristic, realistic, aspirational and inspirational.
 It should not be generic but rather focus on outcomes specific to the organization.